steview-d/bookmarks/README.md

 #### Messages System
 The app makes use of the built in messages framework that comes with Django.
 Any time the app needs to communicate an important event to the user, such as confirmation of an actions success or failure, the message is flashed at top of the screen, just below the top navigation bar.

 ![](https://i.imgur.com/gstGn6j.png)
 ![](https://i.imgur.com/XNjnHAP.png)

-The message tag is used to set the bootstrap color class (success green, orange warning) and so on so the user can immediately tell what type of message it is.
+The message tag is used to set the bootstrap color class (success green, orange warning, and so on) so the user can immediately tell what type of message it is.
 Messages can be manually closed, or they will disappear on a new page load / refresh.

 #### Built In Support Ticket System
 Registered users can open a support ticket to help with anything related to the app.
 The form is simple, requiring only a title and message, and the ticket will be opened and viewable from within the admin panel.
 Details of how an admin would manage this ticket can be found in the previous section on the admin backend, specifically [this section on tickets](#tickets).